 This gift guide for ultrarunning has 10 great gift ideas for your favorite ultrarunner.
 Whether they run ultramarathons, or just like to get our for long runs on the trail, these gift ideas are sure to please.
 These ultrarunning gift ideas also apply to beginners as well as experts, so no worries if they are running their first ultramarathon or their twentieth.
 We have identified ultrarunning gifts that are great for stocking stuffers and also full on presents.
 Make their birthday, holiday celebration or just a thank you surprise something to remember with one of these gifts.
 Get them ready for their next ultramarathon, solo trail run or just a run home from work.
-Besides these items, another great gift idea is to plan a trip to one of the destinations or ultramarathon races described at the Ultrarunning Destinations blog.

-I’ve got two of these and they are critical for any ultrarunner who wants to either keep their spare clothes dry, or keep their clean clothes from getting wet when they change out of their sweaty clothes after a run.
+I’ve got two of these dry sacks and they are critical for any ultrarunner who wants to either keep their spare clothes dry, or keep their clean clothes from getting wet when they change out of their sweaty clothes after a run.
 Why I really like and recommend these:

 Completely water tight.
 When I travel with one bag I have no worries that my change of clothes will stay dry no matter what the conditions are.